This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Pan Seared Pork Chops (Cast Iron Skillet)

-Learn how to cook pork chops in a pan perfectly!
-This easy pan seared pork chops recipe makes a delicious 15-minute skillet dinner.
+Learn how to cook pork chops in a pan, perfectly juicy every time!
+This pan seared pork chops recipe makes an easy 15-minute skillet dinner.

 Recipe VideoTap on the image below to watch the video.